baiqwe/thefore/src/data/blog/mining-arcane-energy-secrets.md

 ## The "Pickaxe Stance" Bonus

-Simply equipping a pickaxe crafted with Arcane Ore gives you a base Arcane Energy level.
+Simply equipping a pickaxe crafted with **Darkryte** (The Mythical Shadow Ore) gives you a base Arcane Energy level.
 But there is a deeper trick.

 **The Quality Factor:**
 - **Standard Pickaxe:** Base Energy.
-- **Perfect Quality Pickaxe:** **+50% Starting Energy.**
+- **Masterwork Quality Pickaxe:** **+50% Starting Energy.**

-I immediately focused on recreating my main pickaxe using my [Anvil Mastery](/blog/anvil-mastery-perfect-strike) techniques to ensure it was Perfect Quality.
+I immediately focused on recreating my main pickaxe using my [Anvil Mastery](/blog/anvil-mastery-perfect-strike) techniques to ensure it was Masterwork Quality.
 The difference was instant.

 ---